GSA/fedramp-gov/_posts/2020-12-1-fedramp-hosts-a-3pao-interact-week.md

 Attendee feedback was overwhelmingly positive, and there were several requests for more events throughout the year.
 Many thanks to the 100+ participants from over 30 different organizations for attending.

-The FedRAMP PMO is committed to supporting all of our stakeholders and looks forward to hosting more events and training in 2021.
+The FedRAMP PMO is committed to supporting all of our stakeholders and looks forward to hosting more events and trainings in 2021.

 If you have questions, please reach out to <a href="mailto:info@fedramp.gov">info@fedramp.gov</a>.